ccronheimer/ccronheimer/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a AR push up app with Swift.
+- 🔭 I’m currently working on a AR app with Swift.
 - 🌱 I’m currently learning React Native and SwiftUI.

 ### 📊 Stats: